 For most blogs, you shouldn’t include the date in the URL, though, because you may want to go back and update the post in the future.
-In that situation, it can get confusing if you updated a post in 2020 but the URL structure still indicates it was published in 2017:
+In that situation, it can get confusing if you updated a post but the URL structure still indicates it was published in 2017:

 3. Choose Your Timezone